jessepav/lacygoill-wiki-backup/vim/vim9.md

 ## To document:
 ### ?

-`:exe` is  bad because  it suppresses  the compilation step;  so it  gives worse performance, and no early type checking.
+`:execute` is bad because it suppresses  the compilation step; so it gives worse performance, and no early type checking.

 Something like this:

-    sil exe ':' .. range_first_block .. 'd'
+    silent execute ':' .. range_first_block .. 'd'
-    sil exe ':' .. end_first_block .. 'put'
+    silent execute ':' .. end_first_block .. 'put'

 Should be refactored into this: